 If you are in an emergency situation, please call your primary care doctor.
 In extreme emergencies, if you are unable to contact your doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.
-You or a family member should notify the Plan within 48 hours.
+You or a family member must notify the Plan within 48 hours unless it was not reasonably possible to do so.
 It is your responsibility to ensure that the Plan has been timely notified.